akka/akka/akka-docs/java/remoting.rst

 Routers with Remote Destinations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is absolutely feasible to combine remoting with :ref:`routers`.
+It is absolutely feasible to combine remoting with :ref:`routing-java`.
 This is also done via configuration::

   akka {